 - Homeowners (or renters) insurance premiums

 For example, if your home is 2,500 square feet and your home office is 400 square feet, you use 16% of your home for business.
-You are allowed to add up 16% of your housing payments, utility costs and insurance premiums to use as your home office deduction.
+You are allowed to add up 16% of your housing payments, mortgage interest, utility costs, and insurance premiums to use as your home office deduction.
 For the right person, this can result in a larger tax deduction than the simplified method.

 Deciding whether to use the simplified method or regular method when claiming the home office deduction is tricky.
 You need to think about the size of your home office and the calculations you want to make.
-For some small business owners, the difference in the deduction isn’t worth the extra paperwork and record keeping that come with the regular method.
+For some small business owners, the difference in the deduction isn’t worth the extra paperwork and record keeping that comes with the regular method.

-Whatever deduction you’re looking for, whether it’s a home office deduction or the standard mileage rate for your car, run the numbers to see which method would benefit you most.
-If the paperwork becomes too burdensome, expense-tracking software like QuickBooks Self-Employed can help you perform the calculations and make the right decision for you.
+Whatever deduction you’re looking for, run the numbers to see which method would benefit you most.
+If the paperwork becomes too burdensome, expense-tracking software like QuickBooks Self-Employed can help you perform the calculations and make the right decision.